ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 localPlayer:SetOverrideCamera(LOOK_CAMERA, .2)
 ```

-When the player enters the trigger on the platform, you need to override the players camera.
+When the player enters the trigger on the platform, you need to override the player's camera.
 This can be done by using `SetOverrideCamera` for the local player by passing in the `LOOK_CAMERA` and a lerp time of `.2` for the arguments.
-The lerp time is the time it takes to smoothly go from the current active camera, to the camera set as the override.
+The lerp time is the time it takes to smoothly go from the current active camera to the camera set as the override.

 ```lua
 Events.Broadcast("ShowCosmeticUI")
 ```

 The event broadcast `ShowCosmeticUI` is set up now.
-This will broadcast to another client script that will show the cosmetic UI to the player.
+This will be broadcast to another client script that will show the cosmetic UI to the player.
 This will be done in a later section.

 #### Create ClearCamera Function